Campaign Manager 360 macros

 By default, the

 %m macro will not match.
-That means that the same user would be identified differently in each case.
+That means that in each case, the same user would be identified differently.

-If you want these values to match in your Campaign Manager account, you can make a request to your Google Marketing Platform representative.
+If you want these values to match in your Campaign Manager 360 account, contact your Google Marketing Platform representative.

 %n — Random number macro

 %n.
-Because there is a new random number in the URL each time the ad serves, the browser can't load a cached version of the ad.
+Because there's a new random number in the URL each time the ad serves, the browser can't load a cached version of the ad.
 When you defeat caching, you prevent third-party servers from undercounting impressions.

-%n macro is often used on the publisher side when Campaign Manager must redirect to a third party for a creative.
-Third parties typically have their own random number syntax, similar to Campaign Manager's
+%n macro is often used on the publisher side when Campaign Manager 360 must redirect to a third party for a creative.
+Third parties typically have their own random number syntax, similar to Campaign Manager 360's

 %n macro also enables third parties to track clicks.
 Because each user click expands a unique random number in place of the